Ecam-Eurobot/Tutorials/src/software/servomotor_metal_rod/Servomotor_Programming_Metal_Rods.md

-@author Emine Tas <br/>
+author : Emine Tas
-@date 03/05/2019
+date : 03/05/2019

 # Servomotor programming
 ## Metal rods

 ### What's a servomotor ?
-<em>" It's a motor capable of maintaining an opposition to a static force and
-whose position is continuously checked and corrected according to the measurement. " Wikipedia </em> <br/>
+*" It's a motor capable of maintaining an opposition to a static force and whose position is continuously checked and corrected according to the measurement. " Wikipedia *
-<em>" The position is defined with an angle travel limit of 180 degrees, but also
- available in continuous rotation. " Wikipedia </em><br/>
+*" The position is defined with an angle travel limit of 180 degrees, but also available in continuous rotation. " Wikipedia *
  It have an angle generally ranging from 0 to 180 °.

 ### How to connect it?
-It's composed of 3 cables : red, brown and orange. <br/>
+It's composed of 3 cables : red, brown and orange.
 * Red for + (5V)
 * Brown for - (ground)
 * Orange for signal